NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Greater Barghest) Mutation - Toxic Breath.md

-The barghest breathes a cloud of toxic gas that deals 8d6 poison damage to all creatures in a 30-foot cone (DC 25 Fortitude check save).
+The barghest breathes a cloud of toxic gas that deals 8d6 poison damage to all creatures in a @Template\[cone|distance:30\] (DC 25 Fortitude check save).

 It can't use Toxic Breath again for 1d4 rounds.